 Monkeypox virus which is a viral zoonosis (a virus transmitted from animals to humans); clinically, less severe and less fatal variant of smallpox.

-According to the current CDC (Disease Control and Prevention Centers) datas, 21.148 cases were recorded in 78 countries, with the case detected in Turkey on 30 June 2022.
+According to the current CDC (Centers for Disease Control and Prevention) datas, 21.148 cases were recorded in 78 countries, with the case detected in Turkey on 30 June 2022.